 Here we set out 10 criteria to explore with your candidate and provide examples of the questions you can ask to understand whether your candidate fits.

 By asking the kind of open questions we have listed, you gain insight into the candidate’s style, preferences and ways of working, which helps you make a balanced assessment of their suitability.
+Use our 10-point checklist below to help you get started.

 A person with the right legal experience and skillset is the first checkpoint.
 It is unlikely that a candidate without these skills will be presented to you for interview unless this box has already been checked, but verification that this person can do the work at the level you require is still important.